 Schedule a Moebius Syndrome Treatment Consultation with Dr. Azizzadeh

-Dr. Azizzadeh and the Facial Paralysis Institute team offer free in-person and virtual consultations to Moebius syndrome patients.
+Dr. Azizzadeh and the Facial Paralysis Institute team offer in-person and virtual consultations to Moebius syndrome patients.
 To learn more or to schedule a consultation, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today